Content Marketing Guide for Local Business

 6 Basic Content Development Steps

 1. The first step as part of a complete local business digital marketing plan is to establish a content plan and editorial calendar.
-This step outlines what type of content will best serve the target customers, a list of the most important general topics to be covered.
-This is developed from the business owners knowledge of what questions, concerns, issues and opportunities are most important to their target customers.
+This step outlines what type of content will best serve the target customers and a list of the most important general topics to be covered.
+This is developed from the business owner’s knowledge of what questions, concerns, issues and opportunities are most important to their target customers.

-2. The editorial calendar will layout a daily, weekly and monthly schedule as to how much content needs to be created and when it will be published.
-This Editorial Calendar includes both business website articles and social media posting.
+2. The editorial calendar will lay out a daily, weekly, and monthly schedule as to how much content needs to be created and when it will be published.
+This Editorial Calendar includes both business website articles and social media postings.

 3. A content research process is established to quickly and effectively develop ideas, resources, curated content from industry experts and trends and topics